cheeeeeeeeeen/RoR2-Chill-Drone/README.md

 - Contact: Through Discord.

 ## Changelog

+**2.0.1**
+- Update the code so that it works after the update of Chen's Helpers and Chen's Gradius Mod.
+- Implement Arms Race support.

 **2.0.0**
 - Improve the model by a mile as well as the respective icon.